 - 5 Recession-Proof Stocks

 - How to Beat the Market

-Dan Caplinger has no position in any of the stocks mentioned.
-Matthew Cochrane owns shares of PayPal Holdings and Square.
-Matthew Frankel, CFP owns shares of Square.
-The Motley Fool owns shares of and recommends PayPal Holdings and Square.
+Dan Caplinger owns shares of AAPL.
+Matthew Cochrane owns shares of Mastercard.
+Matthew Frankel, CFP owns shares of AAPL.
+The Motley Fool owns shares of and recommends AAPL and Mastercard.
+The Motley Fool has the following options: long January 2020 $150 calls on AAPL and short January 2020 $155 calls on AAPL.
 The Motley Fool has a disclosure policy.